thamilthedal/thamilthedal/README.md

   - FoamMeshToFluent2D() in  - DONE
   - FoamMeshToFluent3D() in Python
   - Property generation for other materials through REFPROP - Using CoolProp - DONE
-  - Full Automation of Entire CFD Process in one script
+  - Full Automation of Entire CFD Process in one script - DONE